ourkwest/ClojureWorkshop/README.md

 ### Working with sequences

+#### first and rest

 The two most basic operations that you can perform with a sequence are `first` and `rest`.
 Try calling these functions on `vehicles` to see what they do.
 Alternatively try calling `doc` on `first` and `rest`.

+#### map

-Another powerful technique is to call `map` on a sequence.
+One particularly powerful technique for working with sequences is to call `map`.
 If you call `doc` on `map` you may come to understand that `map` takes another function as its first argument followed by any number of sequences.
 When executed `map` will pull items from the given sequences and use them as arguments to a series of calls to the given function.

-For example, let's say we called `(map :tag vehicles)`, this would return the result of calling `:tag` on each element in the `vehicles` sequence.
+For example, let's say we called `(map :tag vehicles)`, this would return a sequence contain the results of calling `:tag` on each element in the `vehicles` sequence.
-In other words, this gives us the tag-name of every element that was in the root element of the XML document.
-We could also use `map` with `:content`.
+In other words, this gives us a sequence containing the tag-name of every element that was in the root element of the XML document.
+We could also use `map` with `:content` to get the content of those child tags instead of their tag-names.

+#### for

+Another way to work with sequences is to call `for`.

+A call to `for` looks like this: `(for [x some-sequence] (some-function x))`, which would give us the result of calling some-function on every element in some-sequence.